Shortest Paths in Graphs of Convex Sets: Mixed-integer convex formulation

 \begin{remark} Note that we do not explicitly require the flows $y_e$ to be binary, but we only enforce their nonnegativity in~\eqref{eq:network_flow_nonnegativity}.
-This because all the basic feasible solutions of the LP~\eqref{eq:network_flow} can be shown to have binary value, and the constraints $y_e \in \{0,1\}$ would not affect the optimal value of this program. \end{remark}
+This is because all the basic feasible solutions of the LP~\eqref{eq:network_flow} can be shown to have binary value (see, e.g.,~\cite[Section~11.12]{ahuja1993network}), and the constraints $y_e \in \{0,1\}$ would not affect the optimal value of this program. \end{remark}

+\begin{remark} Since we assumed the edge lengths $l_e$ to be nonnegative, the degree constraint in~\eqref{eq:network_v} is actually redundant for the LP~\eqref{eq:network_flow}, as well as for problem~\eqref{eq:bilinear_spp} below.
+However, as we will see in Section~\ref{sec:degree_constraints}, this constraint is not redundant for our final MICP.
+Therefore we include it in our formulation from the start. \end{remark}